IsmaeelAkram/VulkanRays/README.md

 VulkanRays is a compact educational 3D renderer implemented with Vulkan.
 It demonstrates a small but complete Vulkan application pipeline: instance & device creation, swapchain and depth setup, pipeline creation, per-object buffers and descriptors, command buffer recording, synchronization, ImGui integration, and a simple camera and scene made of procedural geometry (grid + pyramids).

-This README focuses on what the engine contains and explains the key 3D engine features implemented in the codebase.
-Sections about contributing or licensing have been removed.

 Table of contents
 - Quick summary
 - Features (what you added)